IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/media/fallbackpolicy/README.md

 ## Example media fallback policy

-This is an example demonstrating how to customize the browsing experience for media sources for which a specific customization is not provided by the TomTom IndiGO stock media player UI.
+This is an example demonstrating how to customize the browsing experience for media sources for which a specific customization is not provided by the TomTom Digital Cockpit stock media player UI.

 Every media source installed in the system has its data and information provided to the stock media player UI via a [`PolicyProvider`](TTIVI_INDIGO_API).
 When a product hardware platform